Bachelor of Nursing Programme (Full-time)

 HKU is the Hong Kong tertiary education institution with longest history, and high standing among the top universities in the world.

-HKU Nursing provides interdisciplinary learning opportunities - not only are our students required to take 36 credits (6 courses) of Common Core Courses in different Areas of Inquiry, they also have the opportunities to broaden their learning experience by joining our medical students in specialized Patient-Care Project, etc.
+HKU Nursing provides interdisciplinary learning opportunities - In addition to the 36 credits (6 courses) of Common Core Courses in four Areas of Inquiry offered by the University, our students also have the opportunities to broaden their learning experience by joining students of other healthcare professional disciplines, e.g. MBBS, under the Medical Faculty in our specialized Patient-Care Project and Health Research Project, etc.

 HKU Nursing delivers quality teaching - our Programme focuses on the whole spectrum of nursing knowledge and prepares our students as competent nursing professionals.

-Nurtures nursing leaders with an international outlook - through our strong links with top schools of nursing across the world in academic exchanges and research collaboration, students are provided with sponsorships to participate in overseas exchange programmes in top overseas Universities, such as University of Pennsylvania and Case Western Reserve University, for 2-4 weeks.
+Nurtures nursing leaders with an international outlook - through our strong links with top schools of nursing across the world in academic exchanges and research collaboration, students are provided with sponsorships to participate in overseas exchange programmes in top overseas universities, such as University of Pennsylvania, Case Western Reserve University, University of Toronto, University of Navarra, The Univeristy of Sydney, Korea University, Kaoshiung Medical University, The University of Tokyo and Peking University.

 HKU Nursing prepares excellent nursing researchers - Undergraduate Research Fellowship Programme (URFP) enhances students’ learning experience and grooms the next generation of nursing researchers.